 Example online casino business model

-This simplified example shows how the model behaves.
-It is illustrative only.
-Real numbers vary widely by market, game mix, player quality, and bonus policy.
+This simplified example shows how the model behaves for a small online casino launch.
+However, real numbers vary by online gambling market, license type, game mix, player quality, payment system, and bonus policy.

 | Line item | Illustrative example |